linobollansee/the-luxury-blog/README.md

 ![readme/images/luxury-blog-desktop-collaboration-message.png](readme/images/luxury-blog-desktop-collaboration-message.png)

-- Although not all of the following are directly supported by The Luxury Blog, in theory superusers can create any data in the admin panel's data models: About, Collaborate requests, Email addresses, Groups, Users, Comments, Posts, Attachments, Sites, Social accounts, Social application tokens, Social applications.
+- A superusers can create any data in the admin panel's data models.

 Reading data: